Tara King

-Tara King is a fictional character of British 1960s adventure television series The Avengers, played by Canadian actress Linda Thorson.
+Tara King is a fictional character in the 1960s British adventure television series The Avengers, played by Canadian actress Linda Thorson.
 The sixth partner of agent John Steed (and fourth female partner), she appeared in series six (in colour) of the series (1968–1969), playing in 33 episodes.
 She is Emma Peel's successor.
 She is also the first of John Steed's partners to be a real spy.
 Viewers are not given any indication whether or not she is related to Dr. Martin King — played by Jon Rollason — one of Steed's partners from series 2.

 Character

 Arrival

 Unlike Steed's other partners, we know few things about her.
 She enlisted at an early age in the Intelligence Service as a trainee, under the number 69.
 Her first contact with the bowler-hatted agent is described in the first episode of season 6: "The Forget-Me-Knot".
 This was a rather spectacular meeting: thinking Steed is the "enemy" of her training, she pounces on him before she realises she has made a mistake.
 Shortly after, she makes Steed's acquaintance.
 During their talk, we learn John Steed is considered as an idol by all agents, Tara included.
 She then helps him to resolve the episode's investigation.

 Episode ending: Emma Peel leaves Steed and her life as a "talented amateur" to go back to her husband, Peter Peel, who has been miraculously found in the Amazonian jungle, two years after his plane crashed.
 This means Steed needs a new partner: he phones his boss Mother, who "knows his tastes".
 Mother appoints Tara King to replace Emma.
 Tara comes to Steed's flat just in time to pass Mrs Peel on the stairs.
 Emma (whom she has never met before) gives her a piece of advice: how to stir Steed's tea (anticlockwise).
 This scene, where Emma passes the torch to Tara, is one of the best-known sequences of the series.

 Tara arrives at Steed's flat and, although he is saddened by Emma's departure, he is delighted to see his new partner, greeting her with the words "Tara – Ra-boom-di-ay".
 The clear implication is that she will not only replace Mrs. Peel in Steed's professional career, but also in his personal life.
 For the remainder of the series, his relationship with her was more flirtatious and physical than with Mrs. Peel.

 Just before he meets Tara, Steed looks out of his window to see Mrs Peel picked up by Peter Peel in his car.
 We only see Peter from behind, but he clearly has a Steed-like style and image, with dark suit, bowler hat and umbrella.
 Steed looks at the scene, appearing to be puzzled/intrigued.